dnsimple/dnsimple-support/content/articles/record-editor-integrated-zones.md

 ---
-meta: Manage and sync the DNS records of a zone at DNSimple and/or Integrated DNS Providers.
 title: Record Editor for Integrated Zones
 excerpt: Manage and sync the DNS records of a zone at DNSimple and/or Integrated DNS Providers.
 categories: